 Yet, some may say, "darkness is nothing but the absence of Light"... and it's true...

-it doesn't mean that darkness doesn't exist, but if we bring on Light, it simply fades or disappear...
+it doesn't mean that darkness doesn't exist, but if we bring on Light, it simply fades or disappears...

 Back to the story of Jesus and his disciples...

-what was awaiting them on the other side was huge...
+What was awaiting them on the other side was huge...

 "When Jesus stepped ashore, he was met by a demon-possessed man from the town.
 For a long time this man had not worn clothes or lived in a house, but had lived in the tombs.
 When he saw Jesus, he cried out and fell at his feet, shouting at the top of his voice, “What do you want with me, Jesus, Son of the Most High God?
 I beg you, don’t torture me!”
 For Jesus had commanded the impure spirit to come out of the man.
 Many times it had seized him, and though he was chained hand and foot and kept under guard, he had broken his chains and had been driven by the demon into solitary places."

-I guess the disciples were even more amazed... this man Jesus, would not only speak to the waves and wind, but also with spiritual forces... and they would obey...
+I guess the disciples were even more amazed... this man Jesus, would not only speak to the waves and wind, but also with spiritual evil forces... and they would obey...

-My perspective has changed... my focus is not anymore on the storm, but the shore... :-)
+My perspective has changed... my focus is not anymore on the storm, but the shore...

-sometimes it just feels like giving up... and I ask myself "where is my faith?"
+sometimes it just feels like giving up... and I ask myself "where is my faith?" ...not how big or small, but "Where"?...

 again "faith is not to overcome our obstacles, it is for experiencing them."
+(Richard Rohr)

 Have a good day !!!